Welcome to this guide to bus travel in Mexico.

 It can be easy to forget about the everyday life of travel, and you’ll still most likely have no issues.
 Regardless, take note of the following.

 First, make sure to bring a lock for any bag going into the hold, and also keep a baggage ticket for when it is stowed (keep it in your phone case or wallet).

 Second, bring an extra lock on board if taking a small backpack.

-It may seem over-neurotic, however on night buses you never really know who may sit next to you, so its always best for a little more extra security (rather than scratch your head when you wake up to find a few things missing!).
+It may seem over-neurotic but on night buses you never know who’ll sit next to you, so it’s always best to add a little extra security (rather than scratch your head when you wake up to find a few things missing!).

 I always put my legs through the bag straps too – it seems over the top, but hey my things are all there with me when I arrive.

 Buses in Mexico Tip 4: Compare Prices Online

 Whilst buses are cool and a very important tool, why use them if you could fly to your destination in 1/10 of the time for the same price?